-As a chamber musician, Eric is currently a part of Erno Ensemble, a New York City based mixed sextet.
-He has been a founding member of multiple groups including The Brass Project and Tangent Winds, who received the bronze medal at The Fischoff Competition in 2018.
+As a chamber musician, Eric has been a founding member of multiple groups including The Brass Project and Tangent Winds and a prize winner at The Fischoff Competition.
 He has toured the United States extensively with Frisson Ensemble and The Rodney Marsalis Philadelphia Big Brass.
-Eric has been a featured artist at various chamber music festivals including Music from Angel Fire and Cape Cod Music Festival.
+Eric has been a featured artist at various chamber music festivals including Music from Angel Fire, Ostrava Days, and Cape Cod Music Festival.

 Passionate about expanding repertoire for the horn, Eric regularly commissions and premiers new works for horn as a solo instrument and in chamber settings.
-Alongside composer Nick DiBerardino and The Brass Project, Eric curated an initiative, called “Cityscaping,” generated thirty-five new pieces of engaging civic music for outdoor performance, including works by Pulitzer Prize winner Aaron Jay Kernis, Rome Prize winner Sean Friar, and Princeton Professor Emeritus Paul Lansky.
+Alongside composer Nick DiBerardino and The Brass Project, Eric curated an initiative, called “Cityscaping,” generating thirty-five new pieces of engaging civic music for outdoor performance, including works by Pulitzer Prize winner Aaron Jay Kernis, Rome Prize winner Sean Friar, and Princeton Professor Emeritus Paul Lansky.
 Praised as “great fun” by the Philadelphia Inquirer, the project culminated in new music concerts in dozens of schools, public spaces, and non-traditional concert venues.
-Eric’s debut album ‘Drifter’ anticipated for Fall 2020 is a collection of new works for horn by Eric and 9 other young composers.
+Eric’s anticipated debut album ‘Drifter’ (release date TBA) is a collection of new works for horn by Eric and 9 other young composers.

-As a committed teacher, Eric recently, he gave a masterclass on brass and electronic music at The Juilliard school in October, 2018.
-He is horn faculty at the Mahanaim School on Long Island and is a regular brass clinician at Fordham’s Lincoln Center Campus.
+A committed teacher, Eric is horn faculty at the Mahanaim School on Long Island and is a regular brass clinician at Fordham’s Lincoln Center Campus and works regularly around the country as a clinician.
+Recent clinician work includes a masterclass on brass and electronic music at The Juilliard school in October, 2018.
 Eric has been in residence at Navajo Technical University with The Heartbeat Project, working with students from Kindergarten through 12th grade on composition and improvisation.
-While on the reservation, Eric developed a passion for traditional Navajo (Dinè) music and enjoys in his spare time arranging folk songs from various cultures.

-A community builder, Eric was the Co-Founder and Artistic Coordinator of The Arts at Blessed Sacrament, an arts series based in New York City which featured the work of young artists through chamber music, orchestral concerts, dance, and art installations from 2017 to 2019.
+A community builder, Eric is a Co-Founder and the Artistic Coordinator of The Arts at Blessed Sacrament, an arts series based in New York City which featured the work of young artists through chamber music, orchestral concerts, dance, and art installations at the Church of the Blessed Sacrament.
 In 2015, Eric revived the band program at South Philadelphia High School through his Community Artist Project at the Curtis Institute of Music which is now continued through Curtis’ Community Artist Fellow program.
 Eric is looking forward to an upcoming project with the Aquinas Center in Philadelphia building “Stories of Home” through musical mediums.

 Eric received his Bachelor’s Degree from Curtis Institute of Music and his Master’s degree from The Juilliard School.
 Outside of his musical life, Eric enjoys spending time with his Fiancé and violinist, Gergana and is an avid guacamole enthusiast.